 Coir, or coconut fibre, is produced from coconut husk.
-This golden fiber comes in handy in making a number of products of daily use.
-These include handloom floor mats, doormats, carpets, rope cots, brushes and mattresses, apart from horticulture, upholstery padding and sacking.
+This golden fiber comes in handy in making a products of daily use.
+These include handloom floor mats, doormats, carpets, rope cots, brushes and mattresses.
+In addition, horticulture, upholstery padding and sacking are also made.
 White coir (reaped from unripe coconuts) on the other hand, is utilized for making finer brushes, fishing nets, strings and ropes.

 History of Coir

 For instance , it is said that coconut was introduced in India between 1400 B.C to 600 B.C. (post-Vedic period).
 In other words, the earliest recorded history goes back to the Ramayana period.
 For example, one may find references of coconut in the Kishkindha Kanda and Aranya Kanda in the Ramayana.
 The popular ancient Indian epic was written by Valmiki around 3rd century BC.